Privacy Amplification via Shuffling: Unified, Simplified, and Tightened: Numerical Results

-We implement the Algorithm \ref{alg:upperbound} in Python 3.8 and execute it on a desktop computer with Intel Core i7-10700KF @3.8GHz and $32$GB memory.
-In Table \ref{tab:T20time}, we present the results for $T=20$ or $T=10$, where we vary the values of $\epsilon_0$ and $n$.
+We implement Theorem \ref{the:dbound} and Algorithm \ref{alg:upperbound} in Python 3.8 and execute it on a desktop computer with Intel Core i7-10700KF @3.8GHz and $32$GB memory.
+In Table \ref{tab:T20time}, we present the results for $T=20$ or $T=10$ ($T$ is the number of binary search iterations on amplified level $\epsilon$, see Section \ref{subsec:numericalupper}), where we vary the local budget $\epsilon_0$ and number of users $n$.
 The numerical privacy amplification bounds presented in the table correspond to general LDP mechanisms (refer to Table \ref{tab:parametersldp} for variation-ratio parameters).
 Our results demonstrate that the running time of the implementation is less sensitive to the local budget $\epsilon_0$, and mainly depends on the population size $n$ and number of iterations $T$.
 Furthermore, the running time grows linearly with $n$, and we can obtain tight numerical privacy amplification bounds within a dozen seconds even when $n$ is extremely large (e.g., $n=10^8$).
 Our results also show that one can trade tightness for computational efficiency by choosing a smaller value for $T$.
-Specifically, comparing the results obtained for $T=10$ with those for $T=20$, we observe that the latter provides tighter bounds, but at the cost of much longer running time.
+Specifically, comparing the results obtained for $T=10$ with those for $T=20$, we observe that the latter provides slightly tighter bounds, but at the cost of much longer running time.